ml-research/NeSyConceptLearner/README.md

 ![Concept Learner with NeSy XIL](./figures/concept_learner.png)

-This repository contains the model file for the Neuro-Symbolic Concept Learner together with a scripts for training the Concept Learner on the [CLEVR-Hans3](https://github.com/ml-research/CLEVR-Hans) data set as a minimal example of how to use the model.
+This repository contains the model source code for the Neuro-Symbolic Concept Learner together with a script for training the Concept Learner on the [CLEVR-Hans3](https://github.com/ml-research/CLEVR-Hans) data set as a minimal example of how to use the model.
 As in the original paper the concept embedding module (Set Prediction Network with Slot Attention) was pretrained on the original CLEVR data.

-Files for this can be found in ```src/pretrain-slot-attention/```.
+Files for pre-training yourself can be found in ```src/pretrain-slot-attention/``` (follow the instrucitons in the corresponding README).

-Please visit the [NeSy XIL](https://github.com/ml-research/NeSyXIL) repository for the Neuro-Symbolic Explanatory Interactive Learning approach based on this Concept Learner.
+Please visit the [NeSy XIL](https://github.com/ml-research/NeSyXIL) repository for the Neuro-Symbolic Explanatory Interactive Learning approach based on this Concept Learner to see further examples from the original paper.

 ## How to Run with docker on GPU: